 SECTION 2.
 This policy applies to purchases made using non-federal funds.
 As a condition of the receipt of certain federal funds, federal procurement requirements still apply.

-Solicitations of Staff and Students Model Policy
+Solicitations of Staff and Students Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.